 Here’s a checklist to follow this fall:

-Just like at home, your commercial property’s yard needs a little TLC in the fall.
+Just like at home, your commercial property’s yard needs a little extra care in the fall:

 Small chips, holes, or cracks in your building’s exterior may not seem alarming, but harsh winter weather can make them much worse.
 Moisture can seep through even the smallest holes, then expand once temperatures dip below freezing.